 Pets as checked baggage

-United Airlines have temporarily suspended all their operations regarding pets as checked baggage.
+United Airlines has temporarily suspended all their operations regarding pets as checked baggage.

 UA Pets Carrier Dimensions